anissa1908/Weather-Dashboard/README.md

 ## Usage

-The user is able to see a 5 day weather forecast for the city they input into the app so they can plan accordingly.
+The user is able to see a 5 day weather forecast for the city they input into the app so they can plan their trip accordingly.

 ## Technologies Used
 HTML, CSS, JavaScript, Open Weather API, Local Storage